Patient and Family Engagement

 - Increased patient loyalty

-- Learn about some of the many accomplishments of the PFACs
+Learn about some of our many accomplishments

-- Duke Health shows its appreciation for patient and family volunteers
+Duke Health shows its appreciation for patient and family volunteers